dojo/docs/dojox/color.rst

 generating color palettes (``dojox.color.Palette``) as well as advanced colorspace functions (``dojox.color.Colorspace``), making more advanced functionality available for use.

-`dojox.color.Palette <dojox/color/Palette>`_ will generate a set of colors based on a single color and a chosen color theory rule.
+:ref:`dojox.color.Palette <dojox/color/Palette>` will generate a set of colors based on a single color and a chosen color theory rule.

-`dojox.color.Colorspace <dojox/color/Colorspace>`_ provides a slew of functionality to convert colors to various advanced models (such as XYZ, xyY, Lab, Luv, LCHab) as well as working with various color profiles (such as Adobe RGB, ColorMatch RGB, NTSC, PAL and more).
+:ref:`dojox.color.Colorspace <dojox/color/Colorspace>` provides a slew of functionality to convert colors to various advanced models (such as XYZ, xyY, Lab, Luv, LCHab) as well as working with various color profiles (such as Adobe RGB, ColorMatch RGB, NTSC, PAL and more).